melatech-io/interview-mobile/InterviewMobile/README.md

   - [-] Fix the issue preferably without using expo CNG, to make the app run
   - [-] Expo is clever and can make the app run again without fixing the issue in the native code.
 We want you to fix it regardless

+- We have a concept for handling consents for a patient and we want to expand that concept to the user as well
-- You are tasked with adding types to the `api.ts` file, such that the data passed in and the data returned is typed correctly
+  - [-]  You are tasked with adding types to the `api.ts` file, such that the data passed in and the data returned is typed correctly
-- You should implement the logic for saving the consents
+  - [-]  You should implement the logic for saving the consents

-- Profile screen
+  - Patient Profile screen
     - [-] Implement the logic to save the patient's consents (you can find the function `saveAgreedPatientConsents` as a starting point), feel free to add functionalities to the `api.ts` file or expanding/creating types in the `patient-consent.ts` file

   - Settings screen
     - [-] If no consents have been answered for the user, present view to agree / disagree for each consents
     - [-] Show the consents for the user
     - [-] Add the option to edit the consents' agreements

 ---
 Most of the components and functionalities are already implemented, it is up to you to refactor and adjust the code to meet up the requirements